sandstorm/serious-game-legacy/README.md

 - Resources/Private/Fusion/Integration/Document/Document.Repository.Item.fusion
 - Resources/Private/Fusion/Integration/Content/Content.Repository.List.fusion

+## Add components from the library to your project

+We have a little shell script `dev_components.sh` that helps you to add components from the library to your project.
+Run `dev list-components` to get a list of all available components.
+Run `dev add-component` to add a component to your project.

 ## Custom icon font with icomoon

 We use a custom icon font build with <https://icomoon.io/app>.
 Look at the Icons.md for more